Sousa1909/git-templates/README.md

 # git-templates
-#### Templates for Issues and Pull requests for github
+#### Templates for Issues and Pull requests for GitHub

 ---

-To use this all you have to do is have the two folders under `.github` in the `.github` folder in whatever project you are working on!
+To use this all you have to do is have the two folders under `Templates` in the `.github` folder in whatever project you are working on!
+**_NOTE:_** Do not change the name of the folders otherwise it won't work.

 ---